MoreGreenForests/AdventofSQL/README.md

 Database: PostGreSQL

 Used some LLM help.
 Largely a quick tour of PostgreSQL syntax.
 Learned some useful XML, JSON, and Geography syntax.
 Review of usage of CTE, window functions, recursive functions.
-The JSON and Array functions and ability as awesome.
+The JSON and Array functions/ability is awesome.
 Really missing that in MSSQL.